lmdvlpr/nodejs-2022/README.md

 ## How do I test?

 - Download or clone this repository
-- Run yarn or npm install
+- Run **yarn** or **npm install**
-- After installing all the packages, run yarn dev or npm run dev
+- After installing all the packages, run: **yarn dev** or **npm run dev**

-After that you access the base URL: http://localhost:4002 or whatever you configure
+After that, you can access the base URL: http://localhost:4002, or whatever you configure at **app.js**

-Open you favorite tool for dealing with HTTP requests (there are many option, like: Insomnia, Postman, Thunder Client, REST Client, etc...)
+Open you favorite tool for dealing with HTTP requests (there are many options, like: Insomnia, Postman, Thunder Client, REST Client, etc...)

-Put the base URL, choose the headers for you requests 'Content-Type: application/json'
+Put the base URL, choose the headers for you requests: 'Content-Type: application/json'

 In the body of your request, you can write: